 If Council supports the Planning Proposal, it is sent to the NSW Government for review.
 This ‘Gateway’ process allows a Planning Proposal to be reviewed for a decision if it will proceed.
 A community consultation process is also determined at this time.
 The NSW Department of Planning and Environment website provides detailed information about the Planning Proposal and Gateway Process.

 The proposal is publicly exhibited (generally low impact proposals for 14 days, all others for 28 days).
+Planning Certificates will provide information about the public exhibition as well as any proposed land use zone.
 A person making a submission may also request a public hearing be held.
 A further report is prepared for Council’s consideration at the conclusion of the exhibition period.
 All persons who have made a submission are invited to speak at the Outcomes Committee meeting.

-The relevant planning authority considers public submissions and the proposal is varied as necessary.
-Parliamentary counsel then prepare a draft local environmental plan — the legal instrument.
+Council considers public submissions and a decision is made, with proposals varied as deemed necessary.
+Parliamentary Counsel then prepare a draft local environmental plan known as an amendment with its own identifying number — the legal instrument.

 The Minister (or delegate) approves the plan and it becomes law, being published on the NSW legislation website.